DDexxeDD/phtree-c/README.md

 This will create the '`build`' directory.
 The executables will be in the `build` directory.

-The demos have only been tested on linux, but they should work on other platforms.
+The demos have only been tested on linux.

 ## Notes